Alexdiaz711/NFL-Combine-Drills-Project/README.md

 * The **short shuttle** is the first of the cone drills.
 It is known as the 5-10-5.
 What it tests is the athlete's lateral quickness and explosion in short areas.
 The athlete starts in the three-point stance, explodes out 5 yards to his right, touches the line, goes back 10 yards to his left, left hand touches the line, pivot, and he turns 5 more yards and finishes.

 At the NFL Draft in April, the teams take turns selecting players to join their them for the upcoming season.
 Each team starts with one draft pick in each of the seven rounds, but teams are allowed to negotiate trades with each other that can include any of their draft picks.
 So it is common to see a team with multiple draft picks in the same round.
-The draft is conducted and each team now their incoming rookie class.
+Once the draft is concluded, each team has their incoming rookie class.

 After the draft, teams can then sign the players they drafted to a "rookie contract", which is typically a length of four years.
 The rookie contracts are structured due to collective bargaining and there is a big difference in the amount of money offered to a player selected in the 1st round vs the amount offered to a player selected in another round.
 On their rookie contracts, the signing bonus refers to the amount of money that is guaranteed to be paid to the player, regardless of their performance in the NFL, as long as the player avoids suspension and actually shows up to the games and practices.
 Here is a breakdown of the range of this year's estimated signing bonuses on rookie contracts per round from [OverTheCap.com](https://overthecap.com/draft/):